okaybueno/images/README.md

 ## To-dos

-- Automated tests: Although this package has been heavily tested (even on production), there are no automated tests in place.
+- Automated tests: Although this package is already used on production environments, there are no automated tests in place...

 ## License